Gukaiyi/general-introduction/README.md

 ## Gradation:CUCN(Nanjing Media College)
 ## HomeTown：JiangSu SuZhou
 ## Hobbies：Basketball、Video Games、Gitar、Programming
-## Families:My farther,My Mother,Myself
+## Families:My father,My Mother,Myself
-## Personal experience：
+## Personal Experience：
 * 2014-2018 Study in The College
-* 2017-2018 worked in DingLi Technology Company
+* 2017-2018 Worked in DingLi Technology Company
-* 2018-2020 servied in the PLA
+* 2018-2020 Servied in the PLA
 ## Personal dream：
 1. Do some Amazing App or Game that peopel do really like them
 2. Learn to play Song《Revolution》，